-(5) The shop steward shall act as a link between the workers and the employer, assist in the improvement of arrangements for the physical working conditions and production work in the shop section or department for which he is elected and help workers in the settlement of their problems either connected with work or with any such individual grievance of a workman as is referred to in subsection (1) of section 41.
+(5) The shop steward shall act as a link between the workers and the employer, assist in the improvement of arrangements for the physical working conditions and production work in the shop section or department for which he/she is elected and help workers in the settlement of their problems either connected with work or with any such individual grievance of a worker as is referred to in sub section (1) of section 36.

-34. (1) in every factory employing fifty persons or more there shall be elected or nominated workers' representatives to participate to the extent of fifty percent in the management of the factory:
+29. (1) in every workplace employing fifty persons or more there shall be elected or nominated workers' representatives to participate to the extent of fifty percent in the management of the factory: